agc93/downlink/docfx/doc/dev/routing.md

 ## Configuration

+> [!TIP]
+> This method is also supported in the Docker image (even though it is not generally needed)

 By default, Downlink will look for a configuration key called `DownlinkPrefix` and prepend the value of that to Downlink's action routes:

 ```yaml